ROCm/rocRAND/README.md

 other dependencies, you can pass the `DEPENDENCIES_FORCE_DOWNLOAD` flag to CMake, which can help to solve the problem.

-To disable inline assembly optimizations in rocRAND (for both the host library and the device functions provided in `rocrand_kernel.h`), set the CMake option `ENABLE_INLINE_ASM` to `OFF`.

 ## Running unit tests

 ```shell